marlietandoc/lol_analysis/README.md

 ![sample visualization](graphics/histogram.png)

 <i> Made in R (ggplot2) </i>

-## Where to find stuff
-- My code chunks I used to request data from Riot API can be found [here](/riot_api_fetch).
-Code is heavily based on this helpful [tutorial](https://rpubs.com/WallabyKingdom/riot-api) and modified to curate the data I needed
-- Curated data from Riot API can be found in the folders: [mastery_data](/mastery_data) and [match_data](/match_data)
-- Analysis scripts can be found in [mastery_analysis.Rmd](/mastery_analysis.Rmd) and [match_analysis.Rmd](/match_analysis.Rmd).
-RMarkdown-generated output (including additional visualizations) can be found in the respective .html files or viewed here: ([mastery](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/mastery_analysis.html), [match](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/match_analysis.html))

 ## Next steps
 - Due to API rate limiting, I didn't get as much data as I would have liked.
 I'm hoping to retrieve more over time.
 For example, it would be neat to track player data across an entire ranked season.
 Or with more data, to see how the results change in different ranks (e.g. Bronze vs. Diamond)